Best USB Cables you can buy in 2022

 Like the Belkin cable, this Anker Powerline II cable also supports USB SuperSpeed 10Gbps specifications.
 Additionally, it's capable of 3A charging, and is available in three feet length.
 The cable comes with lifetime warranty.

 The Nekteck USB 3.1 cable is good for both charging and data transfer.
-It supports USB SuperSpeed 10Gbps specifications and 3A charging.
-It can be bought in black as well as white colors.
+It supports USB SuperSpeed 5Gbps specifications and 3A charging.
+The cable is available in two-meter size and a single black color option.

 The AmazonBasics cable supports USB SuperSpeed 10Gbps specifications and 3A charging.
 It's offered in one foot and three feet sizes, and you can pick one of four color options.